PID-Guided Partial Alignment for Multimodal Decentralized Federated Learning: Motivation Study: Knowledge Alignment and Sharing on Multimodal Overlays

-$\bullet$ \textit{Task-based sharing has the worst performance.} While agents with identical modality subset are fully aligned, this silo-style training prevents knowledge sharing between agents with partially overlapping modality subsets, seriously limiting learning efficiency of DFL.
+$\bullet$ \textit{Task-based sharing has the worst performance.} Although intra-clique gossip is perfectly aligned, the absence of inter-clique links wastes the connectivity of the underlying P2P substrate: agents with partially overlapping modality subsets are not connected by overlays, severely limiting the learning efficiency of DFL.